 - Snoring – possibly including Sleep Apnea

-- Cyanosis – or low oxygen levels (a bluish or purple tinge to the cat’s gums)
+- Cyanosis – or low oxygen levels (a bluish/purple tinge to the gums)

 - Swelling of the airways

 These symptoms can cause distress, lethargy, and disturbed sleep.
-Severe BOAS will certainly impact the cat’s quality of life.
+Severe BOAS will certainly affect the cat’s quality of life.

 2) Respiratory Diseases

 In addition to general breathing problems, flat-faced cats are prone to the following respiratory diseases:

 - Contagious Feline Viruses, such as Feline Viral Rhinotracheitis (FVR) and Feline Calicivirus (FCV)